1998 Harvard vs. Stanford women's basketball game: Harvard

-Harvard was ranked as a 16 seed for the third straight year despite a record of 22-4 on their way to the program's sixth Ivy League title (1986, 1988, 1991, 1996, 1997) and the nation's leading scorer in Allison Feaster.
+Harvard was ranked as a 16 seed for the third straight year despite a record of 22–4 on their way to the program's sixth Ivy League title (1986, 1988, 1991, 1996, 1997) and the nation's leading scorer in Allison Feaster.
 The team later stated that their anger at being ranked 16 fueled their fire for their game plan.
 This was Harvard's third overall NCAA Tournament appearance (all under Kathy Delaney-Smith, hired in 1982), which had seen them lose in the first round each time.
-No Ivy League women's basketball team would win a NCAA Tournament game again until Princeton in 2015.
+No Ivy League women's basketball team would win an NCAA Tournament game again until Princeton in 2015.

-Venue and Broadcast
+Venue and broadcast

 The game was played at the Maples Pavilion in Stanford, California.
 The attendance for the game was 5,137.
 Stanford had played at least one tournament game at their own arena on a continual basis since the 1988 NCAA Division I women's basketball tournament.
-The Cardinal had won 59 straight games at Maples Pavillion.
+The Cardinal had won 59 straight games at Maples Pavilion.
 The game was televised nationally on ESPN and announced by Ann Meyers and Dave Barnett.

 Summary

 Stanford took the lead first on a three-pointer.
-However, Harvard would quickly take control, building a lead of 22-9 with 9:22 remaining in the first half.
-Stanford battled back with a 25-11 run to lead 34-33 with 2:42 to go.
-Harvard scored nine unanswered points to lead 42-34 at halftime, where they had kept Stanford to 31% shooting while forcing nine turnovers and outrebounding Stanford by ten.
+However, Harvard would quickly take control, building a lead of 22–9 with 9:22 remaining in the first half.
+Stanford battled back with a 25–11 run to lead 34–33 with 2:42 to go.
+Harvard scored nine unanswered points to lead 42–34 at halftime, where they had kept Stanford to 31% shooting while forcing nine turnovers and outrebounding Stanford by ten.

 Melody Peterson narrowed the lead to one for Stanford with a three-pointer with 12:10 remaining in the game before taking the lead again with free throws by Heather Owen with 9:26 to go.
 The lead would change back and forth until the final minutes.
 With 1:33, Suzie Miller sank a jumper to make it 66-65 Harvard.
-A subsequent stop by Harvard led to Miller getting another shot opportunity, and she sunk a three-pointer to make it 69-65.
+A subsequent stop by Harvard led to Miller getting another shot opportunity, and she sank a three-pointer to make it 69–65.
 By the time of the last 28 seconds, Harvard led by five points and the game was essentially over.
 Leading the game was Allison Feaster, who had 35 points and 13 rebounds.

 The Crimson won the game 71–67, making it the first time in the history of college basketball, both men and women, that a 16-seed defeated a 1-seed.

-In the Crimson's next game, they would lose to the Arkansas Razorbacks 82-64, ending their cinderella run.
+In the Crimson's next game, they would lose to the Arkansas Razorbacks 82–64, ending their cinderella run.
 It was the first and, until 2015, only victory by an Ivy League team in the women's NCAA Tournament.
 To date, no other 16-seed in women's college basketball has achieved such a feat.
 The feat was not accomplished by a men's college basketball program until 2018, when UMBC beat Virginia, 74–54.